Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/workspaces-and-teams.md

 3. Create a workspace named `SecureWorkspace` and select a color or image for the workspace avatar.

     {:.important}
-    > Workspace names are **case sensitive** ("Payments" and "payments" are not equal), so it is recommended you give your worksapces unique names regardless of letter case to prevent confusion.
+    > Workspace names are **case sensitive** ("Payments" and "payments" are not equal), so it is recommended you give your workspaces unique names regardless of letter case to prevent confusion.
     >
     > <br>
     > Additionally, do not give a workspace the same name as any of these major routes in Kong Manager: